kb-dk/access-digital-objects/text-corpora.md

 ## Snippet APIs for our texts

 There are several scripts in the Snippet Server.
 We concentrate on one, present.xq.
+We use it for extracting snippets and transforming them.
+The html produced is fragments that can be included in your document as you like.

-Most of them works in a similar way, way with the following arguments.
+Virtually all scripts work in a similarly, with the following arguments.

 * doc -- the name of the document to be rendered or transformed.
 Here are some examples of doc names you can test
   * [hcaeventyr01val.xml](http://labs.kb.dk/storage/adl/texts/hcaeventyr01val.xml)